BigBrain244466666/CalcuPad/README.md

 # Firmware

-Used QMK for the firmware.
+Used KMK for the firmware.
 The numbers input any number that is pressed, and the lights light up everytime you press a button.

 # BOM